projectionist/projectionist.github.io/about.md

 The tools are design to enable rapid feedback.

 The <a href="/projections">projections</a> page show some example applications of video and CG.
+While this page shows video renderings, the output is intended to be projected as it is generated in realtime.
+This allows for the output to be manipulated in realtime, automatically or by user controls via, for example, an iPhone application.

 ## Technology